rdswift/picard-docs-restructure/SETUP_AND_PROCESSING.md

 - This branch will not be automatically published on ReadTheDocs.
 - The branch will typically be merged into the `master` branch when the software is publicly released.
-- When the software is publicly released as a production (non-beta) version, a corresponding stable version branch should be created as `{major version}.x` from the updated `master` branch.
+- When the software is publicly released as a production (non-beta) version, a corresponding stable version branch should be created as `{major}.{minor}` from the updated `master` branch.
 The `next_version` branch should then only be used for documentation changes associated with the next major release version of the software.

 ### Directory Structure